 CHF: Stands for “Congestive Heart Failure.”
 This is a chronic progressive condition in which the heart can’t pump enough blood and oxygen to the body’s tissues to keep up with its demands.
 The symptoms and progression of CHF can be managed or improved with dietary changes (for example, reducing sodium intake).

 Diabetes: This is a disease that occurs when your body struggles to manage glucose (blood sugar) levels in the bloodstream.
 The body either cannot produce insulin or cannot properly use the insulin it produces.
 The resulting high blood sugar levels can damage organs, blood vessels and nerves.
-A diet high in fiber (replacing simple carbohydrates with complex carbs) and low in saturated and trans fats can significantly improve the symptoms of diabetes.
+A diet high in fiber (replacing simple carbohydrates with complex carbs) and low in saturated and trans fats and reduced added sugars can significantly improve the symptoms of diabetes.

 Hypertension: This is another name for high blood pressure (HBP).
 Hypertension puts an extra strain on your heart and blood vessels.
 Uncontrolled hypertension leads to heart disease and stroke.
 You can have HBP for years without any symptoms, but damage to your heart and blood vessels continues.
 A diet low in sodium but high in potassium, magnesium and fiber can help control or improve hypertension.

 Stroke: A stroke is a sudden interruption in the blood supply of the brain.
 It occurs when a blood vessel that carries oxygen and nutrients to the brain is either blocked by a clot or ruptures.
 Brain cells begin to die in minutes.
-Quitting smoking, limiting alcohol intake and reducing the consumption of red meat and bad fats/cholesterol have been shown to reduce risk factors for stroke.
+Quitting smoking, limiting alcohol intake and reducing the consumption of red meat and bad fats/cholesterol has been shown to reduce risk factors for stroke.

 Involve Your Health Provider

-Health professionals recommend that seniors consult first with their doctor before starting a new diet or fitness program.
+Health professionals and nutritionists recommend that seniors consult first with their doctor before starting a new diet or fitness program.
 Taking this step will help to ensure that you don’t have a health condition that could make a diet or activity dangerous for you.

 “What Does Informed Nutrition Mean for Seniors?” was written by Jeremy Brooker and Michelle Flores, Amada Blog contributors.
 Quote and photo used with permission.
 The contents of this blog are not meant to be used as medical advice.
 Before implementing any dietary changes or beginning a nutritional plan, consult with your doctor.